sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 Currently Google (gmail), Facebook Dropbox, Windows, masOS Sierra, LastPass, dashlane, Keepass accept a YubiKey as a second factor.
 You can compare YubiKey options [here](https://www.yubico.com/products/yubikey-hardware/).
 Separately, here's [an unofficial guide to setting up a YubiKey as a second factor for your Google/gmail account](https://techsolidarity.org/resources/security_key_gmail.htm) that looks pretty good.

+##### Managing the apps that have access to your accounts

+While we're on the subject of my Google/Twitter/Facebook accounts, I should note that I also now keep a vigilant eye of what "apps" have what permissions to these important accounts.
+These "apps" are other services that connect to your accounts.
+Some of these apps just read information from say, your Facebook account.
+Others are used so that you can log in to the other service by using your Twitter account.
+Some of these apps have permission to do more serious things like read your email or post to your account.
+A recent example of a user base that was unfamiliar with the terms and permissions they had given to an app was the [Unroll.me discovery and subsequent backlash](https://www.nytimes.com/2017/04/24/technology/personal-data-firm-slice-unroll-me-backlash-uber.html?_r=0).

+It's easy to check which apps have what permissions to your accounts.
+For example, to see what apps have access to your Google/gmail account, visit [this page](https://myaccount.google.com/security?utm_source=OGB#connectedapps).
+For Facebook, [the page is here](https://www.facebook.com/settings?tab=applications).
+[BuzzFeed has a great how-to](https://www.buzzfeed.com/nicolenguyen/how-to-de-authorize-forgotten-twitter-integrations?utm_term=.frE9b4dZLk#.jnEBXGboPJ) on this for more.

 ### Browser Use and Tracking

 #### What I Learned